DECODELAB-Codes/GAT-LOOCV-Freezing-Prediction/README.md

 ## Output

-* LOOCV-predicted vs. actual plots (group-colored)
+* Prediction vs. actual freezing plots (color-coded by group)
-* Per-fold and average training/validation loss curves
+* Per-fold and average loss curves (training + validation)
-* Aggregated R² values
+* Aggregated LOOCV R² score
-* Individual model predictions per animal
+* Printout of individual predictions for each animal

 ---

 ## Notes

 * **Optuna tuning** performs 5-fold CV and minimizes validation loss minus R².
-* **LOOCV** is used for final generalization testing.
+* **LOOCV** is used for final generalization testing, independent of tuning
 * All features are normalized using `StandardScaler`.
 * Model outputs are squashed using a `sigmoid()` and scaled to 0–100 to match freezing percentage scale.
+* Edge attribute support is optional via use_edge_weights toggle.

 ---